Sean Connery Net Worth

 In order to convince Connery to sign on to the film, the producers pulled out all the stops.
 In addition to a $10 million per film salary, they offered Connery 15% of the box office for all three movies.

-Connery declined the part because he "did not understand the script".
+Connery declined the part because he "did not understand the script."

 The three movies would go on to make $3 billion at the global box office.
 Connery's 15% would have resulted in an estimated $450 million payday.

-Early Life: Sean Connery was born Thomas Sean Connery on August, 25, 1930, in Fountainbridge, Edinburgh, Scotland.
+Sean Connery was born Thomas Sean Connery on August, 25, 1930, in Fountainbridge, Edinburgh, Scotland.
 His mother, Euphemia, was a laundress, and his father, Joseph, was a truck driver and factory worker.
 Sean (then known as "Tommy") became a big brother at the age of 8 when brother Neil was born.
 Connery enjoyed playing tag and soccer as a child, and he showed an aptitude for math at Tollcross Elementary School.

 Connery dropped out of school at 13 to work at a dairy and joined the Royal Navy at 16; when he was 19, he was released from service 4 years early as a result of stomach ulcers.
 After his military service, Sean came home and worked several jobs, including laying bricks, shoveling coal, and posing for aspiring artists at the Edinburgh Art School.
 He joined the Dunedin Weightlifting Club and competed in a Mr. Universe contest in 1953, coming in third place in the tall men's division.
 A casting director was in the audience and cast Connery in a London production of "South Pacific."
 After just 1 rehearsal, Sean decided that he wanted an acting career.

-Career: Connery appeared in several theatre productions before landing his first television role in a 1956 episode of "Dixon of Dock Green."
+Connery appeared in several theatre productions before landing his first television role in a 1956 episode of "Dixon of Dock Green."
 He was cast in his first film, "No Road Back" in 1957; later that year, he played Mountain McLintock in the BBC's "Requiem For a Heavyweight," his first starring role.
 Sean soon landed major roles in the films "Another Time, Another Place" (1957), "Darby O'Gill and the Little People" (1958), and "Macbeth" (1961), and in 1962, he scored what would become his most iconic role: British secret agent James Bond.
 "Dr. No" was the first movie in the "James Bond" franchise, and Connery also played the suave spy in "From Russia with Love" (1963), "Goldfinger" (1964), "Thunderball" (1965), "You Only Live Twice" (1967)," "Diamonds Are Forever" (1971), and "Never Say Never Again" (1983).
 He was reportedly paid $16,000 for "Dr. No," $1.25 million for "Diamonds Are Forever," and $3 million for "Never Say Never Again."
 Sean briefly reprised his role as James Bond in 2005 when he recorded voiceovers for the "From Russia with Love" video game.

 Connery also starred in "Murder on the Orient Express" (1974), "The Man Who Would Be King" (1975), "Highlander" (1986), "Finding Forrester" (2000), and dozens of other films.
 He was paid $250,000 for his role in 1991's "Robin Hood: Prince of Thieves," and he donated the entire sum to charity.
 "The League of Extraordinary Gentlemen" (2003) was Connery's last film before his retirement in 2006.
 Despite his retirement, in 2012, he voiced the title role in animated feature "Sir Billi" (which he also produced) and narrated "Ever to Excel," a documentary about the history of Scotland's St Andrews University.

-Awards and Honors: In 1988, Connery won an Academy Award and a Golden Globe for his role in "The Untouchables."
-He went on to win 2 more Golden Globes: the Henrietta Award for World Film Favorite (1972) and the Cecil B. DeMille Award (1996).
-Sean has earned 38 awards for his film work, including Lifetime Achievement Awards from the Academy of Science Fiction, Fantasy & Horror Films, the American Film Institute, and the European Film Awards.
+In 1988, Connery won an Academy Award and a Golden Globe for his role in "The Untouchables."
+He went on to win two more Golden Globes: the Henrietta Award for World Film Favorite (1972) and the Cecil B. DeMille Award (1996).
+Sean earned 38 major awards for his film work, including Lifetime Achievement Awards from the Academy of Science Fiction, Fantasy & Horror Films, the American Film Institute, and the European Film Awards.
 He was also awarded a Kennedy Center Honor in 1999.
 Connery was voted "Scotland's Greatest Living National Treasure" in a 2011 EuroMillions survey and was named "People" magazine's "Sexiest Man Alive" in 1989 and "Sexiest Man of the Century" 10 years later (at the age of 69).

 |Net Worth:||$350 Million|